sarfarazit08/CodeRepo/BizTalk/BizTalk Interview Questions and Answers.md

 14. Which API is used to implement Pipeline?

-To implement pipeline we have to use the API in the Microsoft.
-BizTalk.
-Component.
-Interop namespace.
+To implement pipeline we have to use the API in the `Microsoft.BizTalk.Component.Interop` namespace.

 15. What are types of pipeline components?